natgo/wt-wiki-scraper/wikitext-transpiled/ground/BMP-2.md

 The main concern with this powerful main weapon is the ammo capacity.
 The gun has two firing modes - relatively slow (~200/minute) and extremely fast (~550/minute), while your ammo capacity is 500.
 To not run out of ammo during the battle, one should use full auto mode only when facing certain doom, or when sitting in an ambush position against an unknown enemy.

-Its reload rate for the belts is quite fast at 1 second and it gets a choice of HEF-T, AP-T, and HVAP in belts.
-Every belt is universal and has at least 1 AP and 1 HE in them, HE belt carrying 2 of HEF-T for 1 AP-T per cycle.
+Its autocannon reload rate is quite fast at 1 second.
+Belts come with APDS, AP-I/T and/or HEF-I/T shells.

-The HVAP belts have enough penetration to obliterate lighter tanks such as [[Leopard A1A1|Leopard A1A1s]], [[AMX-30B2 BRENUS]] and [[Warrior]] frontally, however, when engaging other larger targets it's only possible to completely defeat them from the side, though you can still cripple enemy tanks frontally by shooting cannon barrels and tracks.
+The APDS belts have enough penetration to obliterate lighter tanks such as [[Leopard A1A1|Leopard A1A1s]], the [[AMX-30B2 BRENUS]] and the [[Warrior]] frontally, however, when engaging other more-armored targets it's only possible to completely defeat them from the side, though you can still cripple enemy tanks frontally by shooting cannon barrels and tracks.

-The main difference of the HVAP compared to the APDS of other autocannon-equipped vehicles is that it is '''very''' bad against angled tanks and when attacking tanks on high ground (Refer to the table, to see how bad it can get).
-Because of that, targets usually easily dealt with such as the [[Striker]] may deflect fire from your main gun when heavily angled.
-When facing something the main gun cannot deal with, you'll need to use the secondary weapon:

 {| class="wikitable" style="text-align:center" width="100%"
 |-